The complete guide to using real world data and evidence in clinical trials and research

 These clinical research trials might not, however, fairly reflect the significant variations observed in bigger, more varied populations.
 This is where incorporating RWD into clinical research and trials can have a significant advantage.

-2. Sources of RWD
+2. Sources of real world data

 RWD encompasses a wide array of information collected from diverse sources, so offers a comprehensive view of patient demographics, treatment patterns, and healthcare outcomes.